Structured Linear CDEs: Maximally Expressive and Parallel-in-Time Sequence Models: Additional experimental details and results

-Table~\ref{tab:app_fl_regular_only} presents the average validation accuracy for all the SLiCE variants.
-Despite improving performance on the $A_5$ benchmark, replacing the diagonal LNCDE with a Walsh--Hadamard LNCDE leads to a worse average validation accuracy on the regular language tasks.
-A key reason is the poor performance of Walsh--Hadamard LNCDE on parity.
-For a fixed block-size block-diagonal LNCDE, any $b_i>1$ leads to improved average validation accuracy over a diagonal LNCDE.
-In particular, the performance peaks at $b_i=4$, providing empirical evidence that for a fixed computational budget (or number of non-zero state-transition parameters), there is a trade-off between expressivity and hidden dimension.
-Using a diagonal-dense LNCDE allows for a larger hidden state whilst having a dense block, and the largest dense block, $b=16$, has the best average validation accuracy of any model considered in this paper.
-Unlike block-diagonal, replacing the diagonal LNCDE with a DPLR-LNCDE yields only a minor improvement in average validation accuracy for $r = 4$, with all other choices for $r$ decreasing the average validation accuracy.
-However, gated DeltaProduct with negative eigenvalues and a rank of $2$ is the best-performing baseline model, showing that DPLR structures are capable of performing well at length-generalisation on state-tracking tasks.
-We believe the discrepancy between gated DeltaProduct and DPLR-LNCDE is due to not adjusting the hidden dimension of baseline models to account for increased complexity in the state-transition matrices, meaning gated DeltaProduct has over $8$ times as many parameters as DeltaNet.
+Table~\ref{tab:app_fl_regular_only} reports the average validation accuracy for all SLiCEs.
+Although replacing the diagonal SLiCE with a Walsh–Hadamard SLiCE improves performance on the $A_5$ benchmark, it decreases the average validation accuracy on regular language tasks.
+We hypothesise that this degradation arises from the same factors responsible for the Walsh–Hadamard SLiCE’s poor performance on the $A_5$ length generalisation task.
+For a block-diagonal SLiCE with a fixed block size, any $b_i > 1$ leads to higher average validation accuracy than the diagonal SLiCE, with performance peaking at $b_i = 4$.
+This provides empirical evidence that, under a fixed computational budget (or a fixed number of non-zero state-transition parameters), there exists a trade-off between expressivity and hidden dimension.
+DPLR-SLiCE exhibits a similar pattern, achieving its highest accuracy at $r = 4$.
+Using a diagonal-dense SLiCE enables larger hidden dimensions while maintaining dense block connections.
+The largest dense block configuration, $b = 16$, attains the joint highest average accuracy along with the $r = 4$ DPLR-SLiCE.
+The strong performance of DPLR-SLiCE is consistent with that of Gated DeltaProduct model with negative eigenvalues, which serves as the best-performing baseline.